SojiroFukuda/sview-gui/README.md

 df = pd.DataFrame(data=data.data, columns=data.feature_names) # convert sklearn data into DataFrame object
 sv.buildGUI(df)
 ```
 Now, you are good to go.
-Have a fun with Sview.
+Have fun with Sview.

-# Recent updata
+# Recent update

 + Fixed minor bugs.
 + log scale for negative columns, colorbar, histgram
 + Adjustable style (seaborn, ggplot, etc.)
 + kdeplot with scatter plot.

-# About license
+# About licence
-© 2019 Sojiro Fukuda All Rightss Reserved.
+© 2019 Sojiro Fukuda All Rights Reserved.
-Free to modify and redistribute by your own responsibility.
+Free to modify and redistribute by your responsibility.